-Generally, we collect your IP to provide you with products and services and to administer our relationship with you.
-We may also collect IP for marketing purposes and to provide you with information about special events, products and services (both our own and those of other companies) that may be of interest to you.
-We may also collect information so that we can report to the session speakers who has accessed their material or participated in their webinars.
+Generally, we collect your PI to provide you with products and services and to administer our relationship with you.
+We may also collect PI for marketing purposes and to provide you with information about special events, products and services (both our own and those of other companies) that may be of interest to you.
+We may also collect information so that we can report to the CPD session speakers who have accessed their material or participated in their webinars.

-We primarily collect IP directly from you through written, electronic and/or verbal means of communication when you interact with us for example when:
+We primarily collect PI directly from you through written, electronic and/or verbal means of communication when you interact with us for example when:

 2. Use and Disclosure